We try to answer some visitor's common questions.

-Answer: David purchases antique elephant tusks from museums and private collections here in the United States.
+Answer: The ivory David carves is donated to the museum from private collections here in the United States.
 These tusks are from old collections dating back to the early 1900s.
 David documents the legal pre-ban origin of the tusks utilizing guidelines, rules and laws set forth by the U.S Fish & Wildlife Department and the U.N.
 CITES conventions.
-Click Here to Learn More

 Is David Amish?